Get insider access

 42" 48" 55" 65" 77" 83"

 The LG G3 OLED is better than the LG C3 OLED.
 They're both nearly identical, except that the G3 doesn't come with a stand, instead having a slim wall mount included in the box and a fully flat profile that allows the TV to be completely flat on the wall when wall mounted.
 In theory, the G3 can also get much brighter than the C3; however, in practice, you won't see much difference except in certain contexts, such as when bright white clouds are displayed.
-They both offer DTS audio support this year, a clear improvement over both preceding models.
+They both offer DTS audio support, which is a clear improvement over both preceding models.

 Samsung S95C OLED